Edge (wrestler): World championship pursuits (2004–2005)

-Edge was drafted to the Raw brand in the 2004 WWE draft lottery on March 22, 2004, where he speared Eric Bischoff and returned to in-ring action shortly after the event.
+Edge was drafted to the Raw brand in the 2004 WWE draft lottery on the March 22, 2004 episode of Raw, where he speared Eric Bischoff and returned to in-ring action shortly after the event.
 At Backlash on April 18, Edge defeated Kane, and on the April 19 episode of Raw, he and World Heavyweight Champion Chris Benoit won the World Tag Team Championship from Batista and Ric Flair.
 They continued a close partnership even after losing the title; at Bad Blood on June 13, Edge and Benoit defeated La Résistance (who defeated them for the titles on the May 31 episode of Raw) in a match for the World Tag Team Championship by disqualification but did not win the titles.
 The team disbanded when Edge won the Intercontinental Championship at Vengeance on July 11 defeating Randy Orton, thus becoming a five time Intercontinental Champion.
 At SummerSlam on August 15, Edge defeated Chris Jericho and Batista in a triple threat match to retain the Intercontinental Championship.
 Following a legitimate groin injury in a non-televised match, Raw General Manager Eric Bischoff stripped Edge of the Intercontinental title on the September 6 episode of Raw.

-Upon his return, Edge began to pursue the World Heavyweight Championship, while also beginning a slow heel turn.
+Upon his return, Edge began to pursue the World Heavyweight Championship.
 Edge, Chris Benoit, and Shawn Michaels received a title shot for Triple H's World Heavyweight Championship at Taboo Tuesday on October 19.
 Michaels won the audience vote to receive the title shot, giving Edge and Benoit a tag team title shot against La Résistance.
 They regained the titles.
-During the match, an angry Edge abandoned his partner and instead interfered in the World Heavyweight Championship match, costing Michaels the championship.
+During the match, an angry Edge abandoned Benoit and instead interfered in the World Heavyweight Championship match, costing Michaels the championship.
 On the November 1 episode of Raw, Edge and Benoit lost the World Tag Team Championship back to La Résistance with Edge abandoning Benoit again and sitting in a chair and watching the match.
-After the conclusion of the match, Edge attacked Benoit, turning heel in the process.
-Edge would then become cocky and brash, while also becoming more vicious and destructive than ever before.
-Edge would also gain a new entrance theme, Metalingus, performed by then-newly established band, Alter Bridge.
+After the conclusion of the match, Edge attacked Benoit, turning heel for the first time since 2001.
+Edge also gained a new entrance theme, Metalingus, performed by the then-newly established band, Alter Bridge.
 At Survivor Series on November 14, Edge was part of Team Triple H along with Triple H, Batista, and Gene Snitsky.
 They were defeated by Team Orton (Randy Orton, Chris Benoit, Chris Jericho, and Maven).
 During the match, Edge eliminated both Benoit and Jericho before getting eliminated by Orton.